ann0nip/react-whatsapp-widget/README.md

 ## What is this?

-This is a very simple floating WhatsApp button widget for your website.
+This is a very simple floating WhatsApp button widget.
+In the current situation with the pandemic 2020 events, most of the small businesses have to move to online presence.
+A wey to short the communication with your customers is using a widget like this.

 It adds a floating-like button to your site that calls the WhatsApp Chat API.